GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

   context: context/project-factory
 ```

-This is the alternative version that can used instead of the YAML file above.
+This is the alternative version that can be used instead of the YAML file above.

 ```tfvars
 top_level_folders = {